Kingxukai/linux/Documentation/userspace-api/fwctl/fwctl-cxl.rst

 1. Driver info query
 --------------------

-First step for the app is to issue the ioctl(FWCTL_CMD_INFO).
-Successful invocation of the ioctl implies the Features capability is operational and returns an all zeros 32bit payload.
-A ``struct fwctl_info`` needs to be filled out with the ``fwctl_info.out_device_type`` set to ``FWCTL_DEVICE_TYPE_CXL``.
+First step for the woke app is to issue the woke ioctl(FWCTL_CMD_INFO).
+Successful invocation of the woke ioctl implies the woke Features capability is operational and returns an all zeros 32bit payload.
+A ``struct fwctl_info`` needs to be filled out with the woke ``fwctl_info.out_device_type`` set to ``FWCTL_DEVICE_TYPE_CXL``.
 The return data should be ``struct fwctl_info_cxl`` that contains a reserved 32bit field that should be all zeros.

 2. Send hardware commands
 -------------------------

-Next step is to send the 'Get Supported Features' command to the driver from user space via ioctl(FWCTL_RPC).
-A ``struct fwctl_rpc_cxl`` is pointed to by ``fwctl_rpc.in``. ``struct fwctl_rpc_cxl.in_payload`` points to the hardware input structure that is defined by the CXL spec. ``fwctl_rpc.out`` points to the buffer that contains a ``struct fwctl_rpc_cxl_out`` that includes the hardware output data inlined as ``fwctl_rpc_cxl_out.payload``.
+Next step is to send the woke 'Get Supported Features' command to the woke driver from user space via ioctl(FWCTL_RPC).
+A ``struct fwctl_rpc_cxl`` is pointed to by ``fwctl_rpc.in``. ``struct fwctl_rpc_cxl.in_payload`` points to the hardware input structure that is defined by the woke CXL spec. ``fwctl_rpc.out`` points to the woke buffer that contains a ``struct fwctl_rpc_cxl_out`` that includes the hardware output data inlined as ``fwctl_rpc_cxl_out.payload``.
 This command is called twice.
-First time to retrieve the number of features supported.
+First time to retrieve the woke number of features supported.
-A second time to retrieve the specific feature details as the output data.
+A second time to retrieve the woke specific feature details as the woke output data.

-After getting the specific feature details, a Get/Set Feature command can be appropriately programmed and sent.
-For a "Set Feature" command, the retrieved feature info contains an effects field that details the resulting "Set Feature" command will trigger.
-That will inform the user whether the system is configured to allowed the "Set Feature" command or not.
+After getting the woke specific feature details, a Get/Set Feature command can be appropriately programmed and sent.
+For a "Set Feature" command, the woke retrieved feature info contains an effects field that details the woke resulting "Set Feature" command will trigger.
+That will inform the woke user whether the system is configured to allowed the woke "Set Feature" command or not.

 Code example of a Get Feature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~